-From the architect.
+Text description provided by the architects.
 The Baupiloten are a group of students at the architectural faculty of the Berlin Technical University who carry out building projects under Susanne Hofmann's guidance and supervision.

 They have completed their third project.
 It is already the second one for the client ASB Kinder.- and Jugendhilfe GmbH, Berlin.
 Within the scope of the refurbishment the Baupiloten created a completely new conceived world from the temporary structure of the kindergarten as imagined by the children.
 The results are interactive and communicative interior spaces as well as a multifunctional façade according to Astrid Lindgren's story.
 The construction costs were extremely low due to the recycling of material and the economical renewal of the damaged building substance.
 Concept design started in 2005 and completion was in March 2007.